Fredkim-labs/virutal-machine/README.md

 - Download Wireshark on this virtual machine, here is the link https://www.wireshark.org

 - Download Windowsx64 Installer.
-- When it is done downloading open the file and go through the procedure for installing the software which we will mostly say yes and agree
+- Download and open the file and go through the installation process.

 - Wireshark is a protocol analyzer that lets us do traffic examination and observe traffic between the 2 virtual machines.
 <be>